mcaay/Education-Science/Welcome to Education Science!.md

 The main reason that science doesn't make its way to the classroom is that it is <span style="color: #69F;"><b>not easy</b></span> for teachers and policy-makers to find relevant new findings in education.
 There is nobody that would just hand it to them on a silver platter.
 The aim of this website is to become that somebody.

 > [!tip] Mission of EducationScience.org
-> Be a <span style="color: #9D5;"><b>fully free and collaborative</b></span> knowledge base that collects important scientific findings related to education and helps to bring them to the world in a way that miximizes the benefit to all human beings on Earth.
+> Be a <span style="color: #9D5;"><b>fully free and collaborative</b></span> knowledge base that collects important scientific findings related to education and helps to bring them to the world in a way that maximizes the benefit to all human beings on Earth.

 <span style="color: #9D5;"><b>Fully free</b></span> means:
 - all website resources are <span style="color: #9D5;"><b>fully</b></span> accessible for free, forever and for everybody <span style="color: #9D5;"><b>in all its shapes and forms</b></span>